sho0126hiro/julius-go-client/README.md

 This package contains a set of utilities for connecting and handling [Julius](https://julius.osdn.jp/), an open source real-time large vocabulary recognition engine.

-**Note**: In order to use this library, julius must be installed correctly and julius must be running in module-mode.
+**Note**: In order to use this library, julius must be installed correctly, and it runs in module-mode.

 ## Requirement